L&F Jones: L & F Jones Holdings Ltd.

 L & F Jones Holdings Ltd. was founded by Catherine Lucy Jones in Stratton-on-the-Fosse in 1911.
 It started trading as L & F Jones, named after Catherine's two daughters Leona and Frances.

 In 1929, the shop was replaced by a larger premises, which included a function room for catering dinners and wedding receptions.
 In 1936, the management was taken over by her eldest son, Basil Leo Jones.
 Four of Basil’s six sons (Laurence, Christopher, Peter, and Richard) joined the business in the 1960s.
 Each brother managed a local shop, located at Stratton-on-the-Fosse, Peasedown St John, Paulton, and Trowbridge.

 The premises at Stratton-on-the-Fosse became the first wholesale cash and carry in the area.
 The business moved to premises in Radstock.
 The four shops were sold to enable the brothers to concentrate on growing the cash and carry business.
 As the business expanded a catering depot was purchased in Shepton Mallet in 1977.

 The company joined Landmark Wholesale, a consortium of independent wholesalers, in 1973 and are one of the group's oldest members.
 In 1983, the cash and carry relocated from Radstock to its present site in Westfield.
 This has developed into Jones Food Services, a catering food service business.

 L & F Jones Holdings Ltd. purchased the Best Western PLUS Centurion Hotel near Westfield, Somerset (formerly the Fosseway Country Club).
 The Health Club was added in 2000.

 By 2010, the company had 16 shops within thirty miles of the head office at Westfield.

 In 2011, L & F Jones celebrated its 100th year, with current and former workers joining a celebration at the Assembly Rooms in Bath to mark the milestone.
 Among the four hundred people attending was Dorene James, who started working in 1939, aged 14, at Stratton alongside Mrs Jones.

 Jones Food Solutions

 Jones Convenience Store, Fosseway shops, Westfield, Somerset.

 The company’s wholesale/catering foodservice business operates from the depot located at its HQ in Westfield, Midsomer Norton, serving customers predominantly in Somerset and Wiltshire.

-Jones Food Solutions acquired Radstock's local butchery 'Paul Loader' in 2010 and claimed it will improve their offering for the local community and beyond.
+Jones Food Solutions acquired Radstock's local butchery 'Paul Loader' in 2010.

 Landmark Wholesale named Jones Food Solutions as Out of Home Development Member of the Year in 2017.

 Jones Food Solutions won a Taste of the West Gold award for their Pork Sausages and their Pork & Cheddar Cheese Sausages in 2017.
 They also won a Highly Commended award for their Burgers, faggots and meatballs.